Protect & secure digital records & signatures

-Through the eighties and nineties the progressive introduction and use of computer controlled and computer managed equipment meant that records were being produced electronically and held in volatile memories; ready for downloading into a hard copy format that would act as the requisite record.
+Through the eighties and nineties the progressive introduction and use of computer controlled and computer managed equipment meant that 21 CFR Part 11 records were being produced electronically and held in volatile memories; ready for downloading into a hard copy format that would act as the requisite record.
 It was quickly recognize by the regulators that this record was not secure, as the data was open to adulteration all the time it was held in the volatile memory and even after it was printed out into hard copy.
-The robustness of the production record had been lost and the requirement for 21 CFR Part 11 had arrived.
+The robustness of the production record had been lost and the requirement for a more secure way of obtaining and storing cGMP mandated data had arrived.
 Therefore the record must be immediately printed out in hard copy that is designed to be as robust as the original record, or it must be retained in a protected memory that has been designed to be compliant with the requirements of 21 CFR Part 11.

 So the whole intention of 21 CFR Part 11 is to ensure that the predicated retention records are held in a format and system that renders unauthorized editing and deletion to impossible.
 Further requirements mandate security of access to the records and a bibliography of amendments

 With the URS defined and the Validation Plan (VP) in development Validation Risk Assessment (VRA) must be authored and executed to establish the scope and depth of validation that is appropriate for this equipment.
 This information must be published in the VP and used as the authority for all protocol development Functional Specifications (FS) and or Design Specification (DS), are available they should be reviewed and referenced in the VP.
 Where these documents are not available a DS or FS may have to be retrospectively developed.

 When the DS or FS that is to be used are defined, a approved Design Qualification (DQ).
 The execution of this DQ must verify that the proposed design will;